An algebraic model for rational torus-equivariant spectra: Abstract

 \section{Abstract}

 We provide a universal de Rham model for rational $G$-equivariant cohomology theories for an arbitrary torus $G$.
-More precisely, we show that the representing category, of rational $G$-spectra, is Quillen equivalent to an explicit small and practical algebraic model.
+More precisely, we show that the representing category, of rational $G$-spectra, is Quillen equivalent to the explicit small and calculable algebraic model $d\cA (G)$ of differential graded objects in the category $\cA (G)$ introduced in \cite{tnq1}.